 As we get to the higher elevation, the atmospheric pressure increases and the level of oxygen decreases in the air.
-So when you go in the higher elevation, you may encounter the altitude sickness.
+So when you go to a higher elevation, you may encounter altitude sickness.
 Therefore, it is smarter to rehearse elevation before continuing to a higher level.

 There are various ways to visit the Everest base camp.
 The elevation varies according to the direction travelers choose and how much time it is going to take.
 The elevation in the Everest area is high.
 Walking gradually while catching breath is the most ideal approach.
-Acclimatization and elevation practice is the principle key to avoid altitude problems.
+Acclimatization and elevation practice is the principal key to avoiding altitude problems.

 The reason the altitude gains are imperative to your preparation is so you can ensure you are reaching these gains in your daily physical preparation.

-People who are used to with treks and elevation find the trek to Everest easy.
+People who are used to treks and elevations find the trek to Everest easy.
 As, these people are used to hiking, climbing all up and downhill, and likewise, have excellent strength and endurance.
-A significant number of them have experience hill walking, ascending mountains, and are commonly active on a weekly basis.
+A significant number of them have experience hill walking, ascending mountains, and are commonly active every week.
 Though, sometimes even all these things are not enough.
 You need additional acclimatization at the critical point of the trip.
-This critical point is the entrance to high elevation at 3,500m/11,500 feet.
-Hence, you have to spend more energy at this higher elevation to give yourself more rest and capacity to adjust better to the low level of Oxygen.
+This critical point is the entrance to a high elevation at 3,500m/11,500 feet.
+Hence, you have to spend more energy at this higher elevation to give yourself more rest and the capacity to adjust better to the low level of Oxygen.

 Keep in mind for most people, commencing a trip like this is managing time from their busy lives.
 Though you manage your time for the trip however many factors go uncontrollable on a trip like this for example the climatic condition and the high altitude sickness.
 You are far away from home, accompanying the new people, in another nation, eating distinctive food and carrying out different activities.
 Ensure that with these things that you can not control, you do make the best choices on things you can control.
 Picking the correct itinerary for your trek is the most important thing for the Everest Base Camp.

-As you are planning for the Everest Base Camp Trek, but do you really know the location of the roof of the World, Everest?
+As you are planning for the Everest Base Camp Trek, do you know the location of the roof of the World, Everest?

 The tallest peak of the world, Mount Everest is situated in the Mahalangur range of the Great Himalayas.
 Everest stands precisely on the borderline of Nepal and Tibet in the southern part of Asia.

-The longitude and latitude of the Mount Everest are 27°59′ North latitude, 86°55′ East longitudes.
+The longitude and latitude of Mount Everest are 27°59′ North latitude and 86°55′ East longitudes.

 Strategically, Everest is situated at the Sagarmatha National Park in Solukhumbu District of Nepal, 300-400km a long way from the capital city Kathmandu.